Skip to main content

 What if the hotel I want to use isn’t part of the Program?

 • If you’re looking to book a local hotel for a meeting, event, or room block, it’s highly encouraged to use one of the Agreement Hotels.
-However, if you chose to use a different hotel, or if your event is not local, you will need to submit your contract to HospitalityContracts@ucsd.edu along with the completed Hospitality Contract Form at least two weeks prior to your event.
+However, if you chose to use a different hotel, or if your event is not local, you will need to submit your contract to HospitalityContracts@ucsd.edu along with the completed Hospitality Contract Form and signed UCSD Addendum at least two weeks prior to your event.

 I have questions about the contract I signed with an Agreement Hotel, who can I ask?